‘Gandhi Yard’ memorial continues to inspire at Yerawada Jail

 The work by Sahyog Trust continued from 2002 and ended in 2011.

-“It was such a life-changing experience to see various life convicts reading Gandhi’s autobiography and other books that he wrote while at Yerawada prison,” Sarode said.
+“It was such a life-changing experience to see various life convicts reading Gandhi’s autobiography and other books that he wrote while at Yerawada prison,” he said.